Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Alignment: Aligns the widget.
 Enabled if “Arrange items horizontally” is enabled for radio buttons or “Enable floating label” is disabled for dropdowns.
 - Items: Configure the items or options available for selection or ranking.
 (Not visible for input type linear-scale.)
 - Maximum selections: Limits how many checkboxes can be selected.
 Set to 0 or leave empty for no limit.
 Inform users about this limit in the label or help text.
 (Visible for checkboxes only.)
+- Update ranking numbers: When enabled, ranking numbers update after items are reordered.
+(Visible for ranking only.)
 - Field name: Define the field name for the select input.
 - Enable floating label: Places the label inside the dropdown.
 (Visible for dropdown only.)
 - Navigate on click: Automatically navigate to the next step when an item is clicked.
 (Visible for radios only.)